httpsflood/TransparencyPlayer/README.md

 - **Adjustable Player Transparency:** Use a slider to set how transparent players appear in third-person mode (0-100%).
 - **Separate Settings for You and Others:** Choose whether to apply transparency to yourself, other players, or both.
-- **Easy Config Menu:** Press O to open a config screen and change settings on the fly.
+- **Easy Config Menu:** Press `O` to open a config screen and change settings on the fly.

+## Dependencies

+This mod requires the following libraries:

+- **Cloth Config API** by shedaniel - Used for the in-game configuration screen.
+- **Fabric API** - Required for running Fabric mods.

 ## Preview

 <p float="left">
     <img src="demo.gif" width="500" alt="demo"/>
 </p>
-## Dependencies

-This mod requires the following libraries:

-    Cloth Config API by shedaniel - Used for the in-game configuration screen.
 ---

-⭐ If you find this project useful, consider giving it a star on GitHub!
+⭐ If you like this mod, feel free to give it a star on GitHub!

-📜 This project is under the [MIT License](LICENSE).
+📜 This project is under the MIT License.